What is Payment Shock?

 Payment shock is an important mortgage underwriting consideration.
 For renters, the monthly obligation of a mortgage can be significantly higher than rent.
 A large increase in housing costs can strain a buyer's budget and affect their ability to meet financial obligations.

-As part of the mortgage approval process, lenders evaluate the potential for payment shock when reviewing a renter's application.
+As part of the mortgage approval experience, lenders evaluate the potential for payment shock when reviewing a renter's application.

 If a buyer's proposed mortgage payment is 150% higher than their current rent, their mortgage application may receive additional scrutiny.
 Lenders assess the buyer's financial stability, income, and their ability to handle higher monthly payments.